 Narni is a small hill town considered to be the geographical center of mainland Italy.
-Narni was an important Roman settlement and was part of the Papal State in the 12th - 14th centuries.
-There are many interesting buildings in Narni and there's an interesting walk out of town to the 1st century Ponte Cardona, part of the Roman Aqueduct Formina.
-Along this wooded walk you'll also pass a sign marking the geographical center of Italy.
+Narni was an important Roman settlement and was part of the Papal State in the 12th to 14th centuries.
+There are many interesting buildings in Narni, and there's a nice walk out of town to the 1st century Ponte Cardona, part of the Roman Aqueduct Formina.
+Along this wooded walk way you'll also pass a sign marking the geographical center of Italy.

 The mummy museum, in the tiny town of Ferentillo in southern Umbria, may be one of Umbria's strangest sites.
 Bodies buried below the Church of Santo Stefano were preserved by a rare microfungus that attacked the corpses and turned them into mummies.
 Some of the best preserved mummies are on display in what is now the mummy museum in the bottom part of the church.